 The internet is a vast and beautiful entity that allows unprecedented access to information, the likes of which we have never seen before.
 Never before has one had as much access to knowledge as today, and that’s thanks to the internet.
 Not only is the internet a giant repository of information, accessible from something as small as an iPhone it is also a vast marketplace.
 Never before has the world’s market been so easily accessible to individuals and businesses all over the world through websites and social media platforms.
 The internet has changed the way we do business forever.

-These days, e-commerce has become as common place as watching tv.
+These days, e-commerce has become as common as watching tv.
 It’s something that many people do every single day, and probably couldn’t imagine their lives without.
-There are lots of people that started out with small local business who have used e-commerce to boost sales and make up a large part of their income.
+There are lots of people that started a small local business and have used e-commerce to boost sales and make up a large part of their income.
 It’s exciting to see that this entirely new system of doing business only came into existence a few decades ago.
 It’s amazing to see how far it’s come, and even more exciting to speculate how it will advance in the future.

 Electronic Data Interchange (1960-1982)

 In the very, very beginning, there was the development of the Electronic Data Interchange (EDI).
 The EDI was very convenient as it replaced the more traditional forms of document exchange such as mailing and faxing.
 This system was used mainly by trading partners who utilised it to transfer orders, invoices and pretty much any other business transaction.
 The data format that was used, met the ANSI ASC X12, which was the main set of standards in America.

 When an order is sent, it was then examined by a Value Added Network, and then proceeded to be processed by the recipient’s system.
 The EDI was a great tool in its time.
 It allowed quick and easy transfer of data, without the need for any human intervention.